pleask/segmental/README.md

 # segmental
-A simple Python library for manipulating image segments.
+A simple Python library for manipulating segments.